 In partnership with Entain the William S. Boyd School of Law announces new online training programs in gaming law and regulation.
 This online training program is designed for operators, regulators, lawyers and others working in the gaming industry.
 These mostly asynchronous programs are created and taught by instructors with decades of professional gaming and teaching experience.
-The program is designed to prepare professionals to meet the sophisticated regulatory and operating challenges facing the gaming industry, and is design for lawyers and non-lawyers.
+The program is designed to prepare professionals to meet the sophisticated regulatory and operating challenges facing the gaming industry, and is designed for lawyers and non-lawyers.
 Participants are not required to hold a Juris Doctor (J.D.) degree or first degree of law required to practice law in international markets in order to enroll.

 - Introduction to Gaming Law & Regulation with Anthony Cabot